Probing Gravitational Quantum Field Theory through Polarization Fingerprints of Gravitational Waves: Introduction

 In GQFT, the global Lorentz symmetry SO(1,3) in Minkowski spacetime and the intrinsic spin symmetry SP(1,3) in the Dirac fermion's spinor representation are unified into a joint symmetry structure SO(1,3)$\Join$SP(1,3).
-This framework replaces the conventional associated symmetry found in quantum field theory (QFT).
-To maintain these combined symmetries, we introduce a spin-related vector field $\hat{\chi}_{a}^{\; \mu}(x)$, which substitutes for the Kronecker symbol $\delta_{a}^{\;\;\mu}$ in QFT.
+This framework replaces the conventional symmetry structure used in quantum field theory (QFT).
+To maintain these combined symmetries, we introduce a spin-related vector field $\hat{\chi}_{a}^{\; \mu}(x)$, which substitutes for the Kronecker symbol $\delta_{a}^{\;\mu}$ in QFT.
 This field exhibits bi-covariant transformation properties under both the spin gauge symmetry $SP(1,3)$ and the global Lorentz symmetry $SO(1,3)$, and it is treated as an invertible vector field.
-Its dual counterpart, $\chi_{\mu}^{\; \, a}(x)$, emerges as a spin-related gauge-type bi-covariant vector field.
-This serves as the fundamental gravitational field in GQFT, effectively replacing the metric field $\chi_{\mu\nu}=\eta_{ab}\chi_{\mu}^{\; a}\chi_{\nu}^{\; b}$ traditionally used in GR.
+Its dual counterpart, $\chi_{\mu}^{\; a}(x)$, emerges as a spin-related gauge-type bi-covariant vector field.

-The gravigauge field $\chi_{\mu}^{\; a}$ behaves as a Goldstone-boson- type entity, corresponding to a massless graviton.
-Similar to how gravitational interactions occur for Dirac fermions, the coupling between the gravigauge field $\chi_{\mu}^{\; a}(x)$ and the spin gauge field ${\mathcal A}_{\mu}^{ab}$ enables the construction of a spin- gauge-invariant action in GQFT.
+The gravigauge field $\chi_{\mu}^{\; a}$ behaves as a Goldstone-boson-type entity, corresponding to a massless graviton.
+Similar to how gravitational interactions occur for Dirac fermions, the coupling between the gravigauge field $\chi_{\mu}^{\; a}(x)$ and the spin gauge field ${\mathcal A}_{\mu}^{ab}$ enables the construction of a spin-gauge-invariant action in GQFT.
 This structure cannot be replicated using the metric field alone.
 Importantly, the general linear group symmetry GL(4,$\mathbb{R}$), which is fundamental to GR, appears as an implicit symmetry within GQFT.
 A key distinction from GR is that GQFT maintains a flat Minkowski spacetime as its underlying spacetime framework.
-Interactions between the gravigauge field and the spin gauge/ specified spinor fields introduce non-geometric effects, which result in violations of the equivalence principle observed in GR and give rise to novel physical phenomena \cite{Gao2024}.
-Classically, GQFT recovers GR when the internal spin-gauge sector is deactivated and the new effects stemming from the equivalence principle violation are disregarded.
+Interactions between the gravigauge field and the spin gauge fields and specified spinor fields introduce non-geometric effects, which result in violations of the equivalence principle observed in GR and give rise to novel physical phenomena \cite{Gao2024}.

+The gravigauge field $\chi_{\mu}^{\; a}$ of GQFT can be mathematically regarded as a frame field.
+Furthermore, the corresponding metric field can be expressed as $\chi_{\mu\nu}=\eta_{ab}\chi_{\mu}^{\; a}\chi_{\nu}^{\; b}$ traditionally used in GR.
+Meanwhile, GQFT can also be expressed geometrically as \cite{Wu2023}